-If the student wishes he/she may either initially or further pursue the matter with the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics.
-For ACEND contact information, refer to the ACEND Grievance/Complaint Procedure in the Students Handbook.
+After all other options with the Nutrition Science Program and The Sage Colleges have been exhausted, if the student wishes he/she may further pursue the matter with the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of The Academy of Nutrition and Dietetics.
+For ACEND contact information, refer to the ACEND Grievance/Complaint Procedure in the Students' Handbook.

 ACK= Sessions are held on the Troy Campus in Ackerman Hall, Room 300